 The budget.
 This can be the most important factor when deciding the preferred method.
 The cost for subtitling can be up to 15 times less than video dubbing, so no matter what the other pros and cons are, this is an aspect that cannot be ignored.

-To help you with this task, we have composed a list of the preferred methods used per country and you can find it here.
+To help you with this task, we have composed a list of the preferred multimedia localization methods used per country.

-If you want to learn more about our subtitling and dubbing services, you can contact us here.
+If you want to learn more about our subtitling and multilingual voice-over services, you can contact us here.